tomjn/WordPress-The-Right-Way/en/ssl/README.md

 ## Custom Password Reset Code

- - Some people write their own password reset facilities
- - This is bad
+ - Some people write their own password reset facilities.
+This is bad
  - If you really must, make it a forgotten password link, don't make it actually show your password

 ## timthumb.php